PrajwalSangam1310/grid3/readme.md

             - subscribes to the planned trajectory to show them in the rviz.
             - uses line strip marker type.

+- **grid3.launch**
+    - This will launch the gazebo simulation.
+    - Loads all the four robots and the platform.
+    - Place the "planestage2" folder in the ~/,gazebo/models folder .

+- **simulation.launch**
+    - Starts brain.py, trajectory_planner.py, controller_ros.py.

 - **arduino_communication.launch**
     - runs the rosserial_arduino serial_node.py to connect to the connected arduino nrf transmitters.

-- **bot_identifier_ros.py**
+---

+### **To run the simulation**

+1. launch the grid3.launch
+    - launches the gazebo siulation environment, loads the robots.
+2. launch the simulation.launch
-    - connects to the web cam for bot_identification.
+    - launches all the required scripts for processing.
+3. launch the visualize.launch
-    - publishes the robot poses.
+    - this launches the rviz visualization

-- **Gazebo scripts**
-    - fake_pose_publisher.py
-        - reads the robot_states topic and publishes the robot poses in the form of image cordinates to mimic the bot identification(Used for testing)
-    - gazebo_controller.py
-        - subscribes the commands published by the controller_ros.py and converts them in the form of twist msgs to use /cmd_vel topic.
-        - publishes on /robot1/cmd_vel, /robot2/cmd_vel, /robot3/cmd_vel, /robot4/cmd_vel.

-- **Util Scripts.**
-    - gridIdentifier.py
-        - contains functions to convert the image pixels i,j to x,y and r,c and other functions.
+---

 ### Brief on communication architecture.